THL-Leo/fullstack-take-home/README.md

 A responsive, dynamic, single-page application built with **Next.js** and **FastAPI** for creating and managing multimedia portfolios.
 This implementation demonstrates modern full-stack development practices with advanced file handling, state management, and UI/UX design.

+## 🎥 Demo Video

+**[Watch the Live Demo](https://youtu.be/mZol5hNN06I)** - See the portfolio management application in action, showcasing file uploads, section organization, and responsive design.

 ## 🚀 Implementation Status

 ### ✅ **Completed Features**